 Web User Interfaces, REST APIs, and Security

 We have used Qt for both embedded and desktop applications, but more typically for our embedded applications, we develop headless applications running under embedded Linux.
 These headless applications provide a web interface as the user interface (UI) to the application, and a REST API interface for upstream control and status.
-These applications include a single tier web server developed in Qt that provides support for the HTTP/S protocol, AJAX PUTS and GETS, REST API support, and security based on basic browser authentication with role based page read-only and read-write access.
+These applications include a single tier web server developed in Qt that provides support for the HTTP/S protocol, AJAX PUTS and GETS, and REST API support.
+Security for page access and REST API use is based on basic browser authentication in conjuncture with HTTPS.
+User roles based on login credentials provides different views of web content, with role based REST API implementation as either read-only and read-write access.

 Touchscreen User Interfaces